kannikakabilar/Kannika-Notas/JavaScript/README.md

 }

 str1 === str2    // returns true if both strings are equal
+str1 < str2    // returns true if str1 comes before str2 in a dictionary
 str1.localeCompare(str2)==-1     // returns true if str1 before str2 and returns 1 for vice versa and 0 if equal

 parseInt("1999");    // returns 1999 Number